risa2000/hmdq/README.md

 ```

 #### `props`
-Prints out all different _tracked device properties_ for all currently detected _tracked devices_.
-The term _tracked device_ includes not only the headset and the controllers, but also the lighthouses and the additional (not tracked) devices as the gamepads.
+Prints out all different _properties_ for all currently detected _devices_.
+For OpenVR it includes not only the headset and the controllers, but also the lighthouses and the additional (not tracked) devices as the gamepads.
 The number of properties shown depends on the _verbosity_ level specified by the user, which, by default, is set to `0`.

 Example (excerpt):
 ```c